xiyuzhai-husky-lang/husky/README.md

 - eager functional, like OCaml
 - lazy functional, like Haskell but advanced to a higher level for the need of machine learning, gui, etc

+### Everything is Configurable

+Husky doesn't make premature assumptions about execution model and memory management.

+#### configurable execution

+All these are possible:

+- interpretation
+- compiled to binary
+- jit

+#### memory management

+All these are possible:

+- individual alloc/dealloc
+- tracing garbage collector
+- batch alloc/dealloc for (&'eval)

 ### Trace-Based Debugging System

 #### generic viewpoint: visualize feature over a subset of datapoints